Mariam-s/Mariam-Sari/README.md

 ## **BACKGROUND**

 I am 18 years old and have recently graduated from highschool.
 I'm a 3rd generation Australian and my cultural background is Lebanese.
 I am fluent in both English and Arabic and practicing German.
-I think maybe the most interesting fact about me is that I'm a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$, and that I also listen to heaps of other random music preferably rock, metal and the occasional horrorcore/underground rap.
-I suppose it's interesting because people are always surprised when I tell them the type of music I listen to, mainly because I don't look like I listen to that kind of stuff (people low-key think I listen to that "typical millenial music" :grimacing:).
-I also have an interesting Ragdoll kitty who's named Caesar after Julius Caesar.
+I think maybe the most interesting fact about me is that I'm a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$, and that I also listen to heaps of other random music preferably rock and the occasional horrorcore/underground rap.
+I suppose it's interesting because people are always surprised when I tell them the type of music I listen to, mainly because I don't look like I listen to that kind of stuff (people low-key think I listen to that "typical millenial music").
+I also have an interesting Ragdoll kitty who we've named Caesar after Julius Caesar for no apparent reason.

 ## **INTEREST IN IT**

 My interest in IT is basically everything to do with IT, there's no specific part I like more.
-The things that pushed me to pursue IT were the freinds I hung out with when I was in school.
-They all had a particular interest in IT and I guess you could say they influenced me.
-I don't have any BIG IT experience apart from the fact that I am the go-to person at home for all the family's IT needs, but I am enrolled in this course as well as *Introduction to Programming* so I can develop my skills and hopefully learn more about IT and use it with confidence c:.
+The things that pushed me to pursue IT were the friends I hung out with when I was in school.
+They all had a particular interest in IT and I guess you could say they greatly influenced and introduced me to this amazing subject.
+I don't have any spectacular IT experience apart from the fact that I am the go-to person at home for all the family's IT needs, but I am enrolled in this course as well as *Introduction to Programming* so I can develop my skills and hopefully learn more about IT and use it with confidence c:.

 **Why did you choose to come to RMIT?**

-I chose to be an RMIT student because it has the degree I want to study.
-It is also very accomodating for me because it offers online study.
-It's true that I don't reside in Melbourne but RMIT has enabled me to study and be able to work.
+I chose to be an RMIT student because it has the degree I want to study in the way I wish for it to be delivered.
+RMIT has enabled me to study and be able to work.
 RMIT was also offered through OUA which I applied through and I guess I found it more appealing than the other universities.

 **What do you expect to learn during your studies?**